 So now that you’re aware of the dangers of fragrance, how can you clean your house or office space without causing harm to the health of yourself, your family, or pets?
 And is it possible to still make your home smell nice and fresh without the use of fragrance?

 It certainly is.

-All AspenClean products are completely fragrance-free, yet are just as effective as the chemical-based cleaners available on the market.
+All AspenClean products are completely artificial fragrance-free, yet are just as effective as the chemical-based cleaners available on the market.
 Instead of perfume, we use organic, plant-derived essential oils to fill your house with lovely aromas while also benefitting your health.
 Essential oils such as tea tree oil, for instance, are naturally antimicrobial and antifungal.
 So, you get the same, if not better, level of cleanliness without the health risks that fragrances pose.
 We also have a line on unscented cleaning products, and detergents

 If you want to take things a step further then you can use oil diffusers or candles to introduce the natural scents of mother nature right into your living room.
 Here are some ideas for essential oils that you can use to naturally clean the air in your house: